dvojitywendy/KenticoCloudDeliveryJavaRxSDK/README.md

     }
 ));

+// Prepares configuration object
-// Prepare configuration object (note there are other parameters for e.g. preview API key) DeliveryConfig config = DeliveryConfig.newConfig(projectId)
+// Note that there are also other parameters, for example, a preview API key DeliveryConfig config = DeliveryConfig.newConfig(projectId)
     .withTypeResolvers(typeResolvers);
 ```